OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ## Compiling your shaders

-Now, all is good and fun but ... we're still dealing with that annoying second function, and its name is getting way out of hand.
-Let's just get rid of it, okay?
-For that, we need to understand what it does.
-We already know a little bit.
-It takes the shader code we're

-* not using func_2bis anymore

-Shaders must be compiled and linked in a shader program, an executable binary code stored on the GPU memory.
-The GLSL compiler is built in the OpenGL library and can be called in webGL/javascript code.
+For shaders to be used by the GPU, we first need to access the text defined in the HTML, then we compile that code and then linked both in a shader program (an executable binary code stored on the GPU memory).
+Lucky us, we can do all that from JavaScript.

-We first write a generic function that we will use to compile our vertex shader and our fragment shader separately.
-Add that function below the javascript main() function.
+Since the compilation part will be repeated for both shader, let's create a function for that batch of code.
+The comments linked with the code should make it self explanatory, but in any case let's not dwell for too long on this part.

 ~~~ JavaScript